IndiePass/indiepass-android/README.md

   - Fediverse: Mastodon, Pleroma and Pixelfed.
 - Comes with a built-in anonymous user which allows reading channels and posts coming from https://mastodon.social, https://pleroma.site or https://pixelfed.social.
-Posts can be send to a custom endpoint and token.
+Posts can be sent to a custom endpoint and token.
 - Posting
   - post types: article, note, reply, repost, like, bookmark, event,